bparanj/crystal/electronics/book/capacitor/reactance-exp.md

 To demonstrate reactance in a capacitor using Tinkercad, you can set up a simple RC (resistor-capacitor) circuit.
-Here's a step-by-step guide:

 1. **Create a New Circuit**:
    - Open Tinkercad and start a new circuit project.